 Self employment / freelancing and mental health issues seem to go hand in hand.
 The stress of finding work, maintaining momentum, dealing with all the admin etc, not to mention restricted access to Actual Humans (besides the postman) and the feelings of isolation this can… read full entry →

-Some time around the middle of 2012, shortly after having my second child, I decided to take the plunge and start working for myself.
+Some time around the middle of 2012, shortly after having my second child, I decided to take the plunge and become a 'WAHM': working for myself from home.
 An experienced web developer, the plan was to expertly balance the demands of my children and my clients while making loads of money, keeping the house clean and becoming a size 10 fitness addict.